Mishti92/writing-from-the-void/content/daily pages/jan feb 2025/desire to merge all of who we are in one.md

 *21.02.25*

-question i have: did the pain push you to heal your wounds or maybe you went all in for your work. close the matters of heart and only keep the mind at work.
+question i have: did the pain push you to heal your wounds or maybe you went all in for your work. put a lock on all the matters of your heart and only allow mind at work.

 we all have a constant desire to merge all of who we are in one. become us. find ourselves.